Aggregate capacity of TCLs with cycling constraints: Aggregate Capacity Constraints

-In words, the fraction of on devices at time $k$ is the fraction on at $k-1$, plus the fraction that switch on ($s_{k-1}^{\textOn}$) and minus the fraction that switch off ($s_{k-1}^{\textOff}$) from time step $k-1$ to time step $k$.
-A derivation for~\eqref{eq:switchFracRel} is in the appendix.
-For notational consistency, we re-write~\eqref{eq:switchFracRel} as,
+In words, the fraction of on devices at time $k$ is the fraction already on at $k-1$, plus the fraction that flipped on minus the fraction that flipped off from time $k-1$ to $k$.